Last updated on August 31st, 2021 at 07:05 pm

 This side-trip is about half way to Stock Island, which makes a good turn-around spot for a 20- or 25-mile ride.
 If you start in the heart of Keywest, this adds another 5 miles to the ride.

 On Stock Island, we liked our hour-long visit to the Key West Tropical Forest and Botanical Garden.
-It will delight plant-lovers with its unusual trees, jungly paths and turtles that gather when you play the chimes.
+As my article at this link suggests, It will delight plant-lovers with its unusual trees, jungly paths and turtles that gather when you play the chimes.

-One of our favorite Key West restaurants is actually on Stock Island, and makes a great stop too: Hogfish Bar and Grill.
+One of our favorite Key West restaurants is actually on Stock Island, and makes a great stop too.
+I write about it here: Hogfish Bar and Grill.

 Our ride was slightly marred by an all-too-typical experience on the Florida Keys Overseas Heritage Trail – two flat tires.
 Be sure to bring spare inner tubes (alas, we left ours in the trunk and had to use a patch kit.)
 The Indiana riders we met say they patched four tires on the previous day.
 We’ve been advised that Kevlar-lined tires are a good idea.